Download and print as a PDF (163kB pdf)

 You can also report side effects directly via the Yellow Card Scheme.

-- Have had a heart attack or angina
+- heart attack

 What happens after I start using Emgality?